Supervised Contrastive Learning for Recommendation: PRELIMINARIES

 \subsection{PROBLEM STATEMENT}

 The set of user-item interactions can be easily modeled as a bipartite graph $ {\cal G} = ({\cal U},{\cal V},{\cal E})\ $, where $ {\cal U} $ represents the user set, $ {\cal V} $ represents the item set, and $ {\cal E} $ represents the edge set.
 If there is an interaction between a user and a item, then there is an edge between them \cite{sun2020neighbor}.
-The collaborative filtering based on GCN needs to embed each user $ i \in {\cal U} $ and item $ j \in {\cal V} $ into a unified d-dimensional representation space, and the corresponding representations are expressed by $ u \in {^d} $ and $ v \in {^d} $.
-By calculating the inner product between the representation s of user and the item we can know whether the item should be recommended to the user.
+The collaborative filtering based on GCN needs to embed each user $ i \in {\cal U} $ and item $ j \in {\cal V} $ into a unified d-dimensional representation space, and the corresponding representations are expressed by $ u_i \in {R^d} $ and $ v_j \in {R^d}$.
+By calculating the inner product between the representations of a user and a item we can know whether the item should be recommended to the user.